 Final Word

-And there you have it, a brief guide on how to chair an AA meeting.
+Here’s a brief guide on how to chair an AA meeting.
 You don’t need to follow this to the letter, but it will offer plenty of inspiration and food for thought.

 The video below explains what an AA meeting is like and also touches on chairing a meeting.